riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 #####Terminal
 {% highlight Bash %}
-rm -r client
+trash client
-rm -r lib
+trash lib
-rm -r server
+trash server
 {% endhighlight %}

+I recently was made aware of the <a href="http://hasseg.org/trash/" target="_blank">trash</a> command via this excellent <a href="https://medium.com/@SamCorcos/building-campaignhawk-with-meteor-and-react-part-2-d4551708dcde" target="_blank">post</a> by <a href="https://medium.com/@SamCorcos" target="_blank">Sam Corcos</a>.
+As per the trash homepage, trash can be easily installed via Homebrew with `brew install trash`.

+You can also go with `rm -r client` or manually remove the folders if you don't want to install trash.

-Pretty sweet, everything is now completely within package directories.
+In any case however you delete your folders you should now see that everything is completely within package directories.

 <img src="../images/posts/package-based-architecture-part-1/package-dir-structure.png" class="img-responsive" />

 ##Updating our packages to be more modular
-There are a few artifacts of the original implementation which limit the modularity of the package based implementation.
+There are a few artifacts of the original implementation which limit the modularity of our package based implementation.
 Ideally we want our 'feature' packages, i.e. the 'list', 'add', and 'new' packages to work independently.

 This isn't currently the case however, if we remove our list functionality the application crashes, i.e.